carlosivanr/hugo_website/content/guides/logistic-regression/2021-12-18-multinomial-regression/index.en.markdown

 </table>

 ### Test for multicolinearity
+In a similar vein to linear regression, one of the assumptions of multinomial logistic regression is that the predictor variables are uncorrelated.
+One way to test this is to build a generalized linear model with the `glm()` function, and then using the `vif()` function from the car package.
+The `vif()` function determines the variance inflation factor for all of the predictor variables.
+VIF values of 10 or more are problematic and indicate that we have correlated predictor variables.
+The output of the VIF values all indicate that our variables are not highly correlated.
+In addition, we can inspect the tolerance statistics by calculating 1 divided by the vif.
+Anything less than 0.2 is a potential problem and anything less than 0.1 is a serious problem.
+Based off of our output, we have no reason to believe that we have encountered multicolinearity.

 ```r
 chatModel <- glm(Success ~ Funny + Good_Mate + Sex + Gender, data = chatData, family = binomial())